-There are several steps in the transplant process.
+When the decision is made to have a stem cell or bone marrow transplant, there are several steps in the process.
 The steps are much the same, no matter what type of transplant you’re going to have.

 You will first be evaluated to find out if you are eligible for a transplant.
 A transplant is very hard on your body.
 For many people, transplants can mean a cure, but for some people, problems can lead to severe complications or even death.
-You’ll want to weigh the pros and cons before you start.
+You’ll want to weigh the benefits and risks before you start.

 Before you have a transplant, you need to discuss the transplant process and all its effects with your doctors.
-It also helps to talk to others who have already had transplants.
+It also helps to talk with others who have already had transplants.

 It’s also very hard going through weeks and months of not knowing how your transplant will turn out.
 This takes a lot of time and emotional energy from the patient, caregivers, and loved ones.
 It’s very important to have the support of those close to you.
 For example, you’ll need a responsible adult who will be with you to give you medicines, help watch for problems, and stay in touch with your transplant team after you go home.
 Your transplant team will help you and your caregiver learn what you need to know.
 The team can also help you and your loved ones work through the ups and downs as you prepare for and go through the transplant.